nagthgr8/vedichoroo/README.md

 Feel free to download our live Android App from here https://play.google.com/store/apps/details?id=com.mypubz.eportal&hl=en

-or just visit play store in your Android and type 126 Astrology

 Below features are avalilable in this Application

 1. Daily Panchang